Corsair (character): Starjammers and the Shi'ar

-Since the Starjammers aided her against the machinations of her brother D'Ken, the Shi'ar Princess Lilandra, once she was named Empress in D'Ken's stead, put an unofficial end to the Shi'ar Empire's opposition to the Starjammers.
+Since the Starjammers aided her against the machinations of her brother D'Ken, Shi'ar princess Lilandra Neramani, once she was named Empress in D'Ken's stead, put an unofficial end to the Shi'ar empire's opposition to the Starjammers.
 Corsair aided the X-Men against the Sidri, and then admitted to Cyclops that he was his father.

 It would not be long before the Starjammers would become outlaws once more.
 The Starjammers and the X-Men fought the Brood, and battled Lilandra's sister Deathbird.
 Deathbird's coup d'état was ultimately successful, allowing her to seize the throne.
 Herself branded a rebel, Lilandra came to join the Starjammers in their fight against Deathbird's tyrannical reign.
 Later, Corsair rescued Charles Xavier from Fenris and took Xavier into outer space to adventure with the Starjammers and be with his lover Lilandra.
 Corsair and the Starjammers later embarked on the Phalkon Quest.
-Eventually, Lilandra and the Starjammers' opposition to Deathbird's rule sparked rebellions across the Empire, and following an attempted takeover of the Empire by the shape-shifting alien Skrulls, Lilandra settled matters with Deathbird, discovering her sister did not want the throne anymore.
+Eventually, Lilandra and the Starjammers' opposition to Deathbird's rule sparked rebellions across the Shi'ar empire, and following an attempted takeover of the empire by the shape-shifting alien Skrulls, Lilandra settled matters with Deathbird, discovering her sister did not want the throne anymore.

-The Starjammers subsequently aided Lilandra during the war with the alien Kree Empire, clashed with the Earth team of super-beings known as the Avengers, and were hired by Lilandra to capture the Shi'ar traitor named Cerise.
-Eventually, the Starjammers would battle with the Shi'ar Empire once more after discovering the poor treatment of the conquered Kree.
+The Starjammers subsequently aided Lilandra during the war with the Kree, clashed with the Earth team of super-beings known as the Avengers, and were hired by Lilandra to capture the Shi'ar traitor named Cerise.
+Eventually, the Starjammers would battle with the Shi'ar empire once more after discovering the poor treatment of the conquered Kree.
 The Starjammers allied themselves with a group of neutral worlds calling themselves The Clench who provided the pirates with a navigator named Keeyah.
 During one of the Starjammers' rescue missions, they discovered a vessel belonging to the alien Uncreated, a race of militaristic atheists who intended to destroy any culture that practiced a form of religion, including the Shi'ar.
 Seeing the Shi'ar as the lesser of two evils, Corsair chose to stop the Uncreated which earned the Starjammers Lilandra's thanks and a pardon for their crimes.

-Corsair sought to retire, but soon after the Starjammers were captured by the being known as the Collector.
+Corsair sought to retire, but soon after the Starjammers were captured by the Collector.
 Together with the X-Man Wolverine, the Starjammers managed to escape both the Collector and the cosmic world-devourer known as Galactus.
 The Starjammers would later aid the Shi'ar in fending off the threat of Galactus, and subsequently helped Lilandra and Xavier during their efforts to free Earth from its sentence as an intergalactic prison planet.